A Historical Chronology

 Lewis S. Wescott was the Officer-in-Charge of Station Pea Island when the U.S. Life-Saving Service merged with the U.S. Revenue Cutter Service to create the Coast Guard, making Wescott the first African-American to command a Coast Guard shore facility.

-Clarence Samuels enlisted in the Coast Guard as a seaman, second class.
-Samuels established a number of firsts during his 27-year career in the Coast Guard.
+Clarence Samuels enlisted in the Coast Guard as a Seaman, Second Class.
+Samuels, one of the service's most famous African-Americans, established a number of firsts during his 27-year career in the Coast Guard.

 BM1c Clarence Samuels assumed command of Coast Guard Patrol Boat AB-15, becoming the first African-American to command a Coast Guard vessel since Michael Healy.